RTM 150. Introduction to Outdoor Education in the Backcountry (1)

 RTM 310/L. Adventure Recreation and Human Relations and Lab (2/1)

-Prerequisite: Lower division writing requirement.
+Prerequisite: Lower Division writing requirement.
 Corequisite: RTM 310L.
 Introduction to personal growth and adventure.
 Explores issues of identity, racial and ethnic diversity, gender and self-esteem through readings, written assignments and recitation.
 Regular written assignments required.
-Lab: Introduction to adventure recreation and diversity issues through group initiatives and participation in a shared adventure of ropes course …
+Lab: Introduction to adventure recreation and diversity issues through group initiatives and participation in a shared adventure of ropes course activities.
+(Available for General Education, Lifelong Learning.)
+(IC)

 RTM 330.
 Women, Leisure and Ethnicity in the United States (3)

-Prerequisite: Lower division writing requirement.
+Prerequisite: Lower Division writing requirement.
 Examines the relationship among women, ethnicity and leisure.
 Provides opportunities to investigate a variety of factors affecting women in the U.S. Regular written assignments required.
 Some sections of this course may offer a community service opportunity with activities relating to concepts and theories presented.
-Check the Schedule of Classes for …
+Check the Schedule of Classes for the CS Designation.
+(Available for General Education, Comparative Cultural Studies.)

 RTM 351.
 Outdoor and Environmental Education (3)